Types & risk factors of diabetes

 Teenagers are prone to type 2 diabetes due to their lifestyle; lack of exercise, consumption of junk foods, leading to weight gain.

-Learn how you can manage your diabetes with our specialists and healthcare professionals from Regency’s Diabetes Care Centre.
+Learn how you can manage your diabetes with our specialists and healthcare professionals from Regency’s Diabetes Care Unit.

 Have question?